hpotter97762/config-all/README.md

 # config-all
-All configuration files I have ever updated for any application or for linux
+All configuration files I have ever generated for any application or for linux